playframework/playframework/documentation/manual/working/javaGuide/main/tests/JavaFunctionalTest.md

 ## Testing with a server

-Sometimes you want to test the real HTTP stack from with your test.
+Sometimes you want to test the real HTTP stack from within your test.
 You can do this by starting a test server:

 @[test-server](code/javaguide/tests/FunctionalTest.java)